-Type: Construction (including reimbursement of acquisition and predevelopment costs) and Permanent loans.
-Permanent loans may allow for transfer of ownership to a legal entity owned and/or controlled by residents.
-These loans will be provided in the form of residual receipts loans.
+Type: Predevelopment, construction (including reimbursement of acquisition and predevelopment costs) and Permanent financing.
+Permanent loans will allow for transfer of ownership to a legal entity owned and/or controlled by residents.
+The loan will be structured as a residual receipts loan.

-Interest Rate: Three Percent (3%) simple interest.
+Interest Rate: Three percent (3%) simple interest.
 LAHD reserves the right to determine a lower interest rate of no less than 1% if it is found to be necessary for project feasibility.
-In the case of Service Payback Loan or other forgivable loan product, the interest rate may be 0%.